skandavc18/starsQuasars/README.md

 We explored the efficacy of LightGBM Algorithm in indiscriminating between stars and quasars using GALEX and SDSS photometric data.

-To run train the data, install the below python modules
+To run train the data, install the below python module requirements

 1. lightgbm
 2. sklearn